einaregilsson/beanstalk-deploy/README.md

 `environment_name`: In version 10 this parameter becomes optional.
 If you don't pass an environment in the action will simply create the version but not deploy it anywhere.

+`existing_bucket_name` *(since v18)*: Use this to provide an existing bucket name to upload your deployment package to.
+*It will prevent the action from (re)creating a bucket during deployment as well.*
+Omit this parameter to have this action creating the bucket.
+The latter requires the API key used to have the applicable permissions.

 ### AWS Permissions

 It should be enough for your AWS user to have the policies **AWSElasticBeanstalkWebTier** and **AWSElasticBeanstalkManagedUpdatesCustomerRolePolicy** attached